yetulaxman/awesome-nextflow/test.md

 - Personal and project-specific disk areas and their quotas in CSC supercomputing environment
 - Ideal disk areas for large IO operations

-### How do you identify your personal and project-specific directories in Puhti and Mahti supercomputers?
+### Identify your personal and project-specific directories in Puhti and Mahti supercomputers

 Each user at CSC supercomputer (Puhti or Mahti) owns different disk areas (or directories), each one with a specific purpose.
 You can get familiar with the directories by issuing the following command in login node: